kiwi0fruit/miranda-im-111/README.md

 P.S.

-I guess it can be ported to [Miranda NG](https://github.com/miranda-ng) that may be useful Jabber client that supports encryption and GPG.
+I guess it can be ported to [Miranda NG](https://github.com/miranda-ng) (that may be useful Jabber client that supports encryption and GPG).
 But I have no intension to do so.